RashmiGaidhane/FlutterGallery_IntegrationTestAutomation_/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Challenges
 1. Appium driver automation will not work as the given applications/ binaries do not have Key values/identifire, which are used to identify the objects on the screen.
 In this Flutter Gallery application we are blocked on Product screen due to not getting identifiers.
 Widget is not exposing the proper locators.
 As result we are blocked to automated the next steps.
+If elements/locator gets exposed to us then we can also automate this application using Appium.
 2. Appium Flutter Driver is not recognizing Key values by FlutterElement/FlutterFinder using Java and hence as result we are blocked to automated the application scenarios.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------